Application monitoring and error tracking for developers

-Sentry is an error monitoring and performance tracking platform for software applications.
+Sentry is an application monitoring and error tracking platform for software development teams.

 AI Panel Score